 California’s National Parks span marine environments at Channel Islands to dessert dunes at Death Valley, so you’re sure to find something you love.
 Channel Islands National Park Tyler Bight anchorage on San Miguel Island.
 Photo: NPS (left) Death Valley National Park Mesquite sand dunes.
 Photo: NPS/Kurt Moses (right)

-And naturally, you can’t visit California’s National Park system without stopping in the crown jewel of them all, Yosemite National Park, where people travel from around the world to the United States to see the towering granite cliffs and waterfalls.
+And naturally, you can’t visit California’s National Park system without stopping in the crown jewel of them all, Yosemite National Park.
+The park is so beautiful that people travel from around the world to see the towering granite cliffs and waterfalls.

 The key to an epic road trip is balancing the time in your vehicle on the road, and the time you spend actually exploring the national parks.
 Make sure you’re not so focused on your checklist that you miss out on discovering all there is to see in each destination.

 The incomparable Yosemite Valley.
 If you’re going to visit just one National Park this summer, this would have to be it.
 Photo: Craig Wolf

 If you had to pick just one national park to road trip to this summer, it would have to be Yosemite.